MehdiJmlkh/Deep-Learning-Course-Homeworks-S2024/README.md

 - **iTransformer**:
 In this notebook, we implement both the inverted Transfromer (iTransformer) and the standard Transformer using PyTorch and compare their performance in time series forecasting.

+### HW4: Generative Models
+- **GAN and VAE**:
+In this notebook, we are going to implement Variational AutoEncoder (VAE) and Generative Adversarial Network (GAN) on the MNIST dataset.
+VAEs learn a latent variable model from input data.
+They sample from this distribution and decode it to generate new data.
+GANs uses a generator to make images based on a prior distribution.

 To be completed ...